DavidCico/Factor-risk-model-with-principal-component-analysis/README.md

 <p align="justify">By running the main script, the resulting csv file '<em>pcaMappingsResults.csv</em>' is generated, containing the mappings coefficients of securities to risk factors.
 Below is a snapshot of the results.</p>

-<p align="justify">It can be seen that HK securities are mainly explained by the HSI index, or big US firms such as AMZN of GOOG have a coefficient near 1 for the Nasdaq index ('^NDX') </p>
+<p align="justify">It can be seen that HK securities are mainly explained by the HSI index, or big US firms such as AMZN of GOOG have a big coefficient of regression with the Nasdaq index ('^NDX'), with some 0.2 components with high yield corporate bonds ('HYG').
+The price timeseries of the different securities can then be defined as a linear combination of the different risk factors, with the weight of the components showing their underlying composition compared to these.</p>

 <p align="center">
 <img src="https://github.com/DavidCico/Factor-risk-model-with-principal-component-analysis/blob/master/mappings_results.JPG" width="1500" height="330">